pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

     %% Loop back
     Z[Peers] --> |Blocks| A[StateSync]
 ```

-_IMPORTANT: If any blocks processed result in an invalid `AppHash` during `ApplyBlock`, a new `BlockRequest` must be issued until a valid block is found._
+_IMPORTANT: `ApplyBlock` is implicit in the diagram above.
+If any blocks processed result in an invalid `AppHash` during `ApplyBlock`, a new `BlockRequest` must be issued until a valid block is found._

 ## State Sync Designs

 ### Block by Block

-The block-by-block has a node request one block from its peers at a time and apply them as they are received.
+The block-by-block involves a node requesting a single block from its peers, one at a time, and apply them as they are received.
+Internal implementation details related to local caching and ordering are omitted from the diagram below.

 #### Synchronous